Sunday, November 30, 2014

 "I set this aside so you could get the game yourself after Christmas if you still wanted to.
 I'm sure your father would more than approve of your gift to Madge now.
 Wrap it up.
 She'll enjoy having a package."

 After church on Christmas Day, Madge and the Williams family enjoyed ham and eggs with buttermilk pancakes and homemade blackberry syrup.
 Then they exchanged gifts.
-Madge was surprised to receive their gifts, the first ones she'd been given in too long.
+Madge was surprised to receive their gifts, which were the first she'd been given in too long.
 She apologized for not wrapping her gifts and then gave each member of the family a bookmark she'd crocheted herself.
 William handed her the box he'd wrapped for her and asked her to open it when she was alone.
 He explained it was personal and might embarrass her.
 Then he told everyone that he wanted to be called Will from now on.
 It was Madge's idea, and he liked it.
 Since it was Madge's idea, even Brandon agreed to it without calling William a loser this time.

 Madge retired earlier than everyone else that night.
 She had enjoyed sleeping in a real bed the night before and was anxious to do it again.